Yiling-J/theine/README.md

 ```

 ## Decorator
-Theine support string keys only, so to use a decorator, a function to convert input signatures to string is necessary. **The recommendation way is specifying the function explicitly**, this is approach 1, Theine also support generating key automatically, this is approach 2.
+Theine support string keys only, so to use a decorator, a function to convert input signatures to string is necessary. **The recommended way is specifying the function explicitly**, this is approach 1, Theine also support generating key automatically, this is approach 2.
 I will list pros and cons below.

 **- explicit key function**